suvarna28/e-commerce/README.md

 ## Credits

-* Our TA, Sebastian Fave for answering homework related doubts and helping in resolving query related questions.
+* Our TA, Sebastian Fave for helping in resolving homework related doubts.
-* Stackoverflow and W3schools for syntax and examples.